 This receivable credit line can be costly, so you should exhaust all other financing efforts before turning to it.
-Once you factor in a discount fee, interest rates of 10% to 25% and other charges, you could end up paying much more over time than you would with other financing options.
+Once you factor in a discount fee, interest rates of 10 percent to 25 percent and other charges, you could end up paying much more over time than you would with other financing options.
 Also, your financing is determined by the financial strength of your customer, not you as a seller of goods or services.
-Most invoices over 90 days old will not get financed, and invoices that are paid out quicker will afford you more beneficial terms.
+Most invoices over 90 days old will not get financed, and invoices that are paid out more quickly will afford you more beneficial terms.

 One of the greatest advantages of this type of business loan is that it allows you to cash in immediately on your future receivables; you won’t have the majority of your capital tied up in inventory or unpaid invoices.
-It may also be beneficial to outsource your accounts receivable management to another company, freeing up your focus for productive work on your business.
+It may also be beneficial to outsource your accounts receivable management to another company, thereby freeing you to focus on productive work for your business.
 This funding is also faster than many options, as you don’t have to provide a business plan or tax statements.
-When reviewing factoring companies for our best picks, we found BlueVine to be among the fastest to fund.
+When reviewing factoring companies for our best picks, we found Bluevine to be among the fastest to fund.

 How to apply